9 Australians awarded bravery medals for Thai cave rescue | New Country 923

+Challen said the first boy emerging from the cave alive gave him hope.

+“The first boy came through and he was still alive and still breathing — that was one of the best moments,” Challen told reporters.

-Harris and Challen, both 53-year-old experience cave divers, had displayed conspicuous bravery in the operation that resulted in all 13 members of a soccer team being rescued, their citations said.
+Harris and Challen, both 53-year-old experienced cave divers, had displayed conspicuous bravery in the successful cave rescue mission, their citations said.

-The team entered the cave on June 23, but flooding quickly blocked the exit and they had to retreat further inside the cave.
-Heavy rains raised water levels and thwarted the initial searches before two British divers on July 2 found the group huddled on a dry patch of ground, safe but hungry.
+The boys and their coach entered the cave on June 23 for a quick exploration, but flooding quickly blocked the exit and they had to retreat deeper inside the cave.
+Heavy rains raised water levels further and thwarted the initial searches before two British divers on July 2 found the group huddled on a dry patch of ground, safe but hungry.

 Harris and Challen arrived at the cave on July 6 and reached the team the next day.